sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 **Keywords**: `indexing`, `gitserver`, `code host syncing`, `repo updates`

-Any questions about repository updating, indexing, or code host syncing should be routed to the [Repository Management team](../../../engineering/teams/repo-management/index.md).
+Any questions about repository updating, indexing, or code host syncing should be routed to the [Source](../../../engineering/teams/source/index.md).

 ### Code Intelligence